"Do not tell a friend anything you would conceal from an enemy."

 The caliph singled out three women.
 "Zoreh, Lien, Chione, this is Arram.
 Tonight I want you to tend to his every need and desire.
-His every
+I trust you understand me?"

 The concubines giggled and led Arram to a small chamber almost completely filled by a great feather bed with soft sheets.
 They traced their lacquered nails over his arms and pulled at his shirt.
 Lien ran her fingers through his hair, massaging his scalp, while Zoreh and Chione dappled kisses on his bare chest.

 "The caliph says you're a hero," said Zoreh, who was a Persian girl with large, dark eyes.

 "It can't be nothing, because no one is ever admitted to the harem for nothing," said Lien, a girl from the Far East with supple fingers.